umgbhalla/starred/README.md

 ## Jupyter Notebook

+- [shivendrra/SmallLanguageModel-project](https://github.com/shivendrra/SmallLanguageModel-project) - This repository contains codes required to build a Small Language Model, using data gathered from Youtube Videos.
+My main goal is to try to build a SLM
 - [rgbkrk/chatlab](https://github.com/rgbkrk/chatlab) - ⚡️🧪 Fast LLM Tool Calling Experimentation, big and smol
 - [binarybottle/engram](https://github.com/binarybottle/engram) - Arno's Engram v2.0 ("Engram") layout is an optimized key layout for touch typing in English based on ergonomic considerations, with a protocol and software for creating new, optimized key layouts in o
 - [mlabonne/llm-course](https://github.com/mlabonne/llm-course) - Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.